tompi/cheapino/doc/firmware.md

 Firmware guide
 ==============

+The release section contains pre-built firmware for Vial, a minimal qwerty build and miryoku with either qwerty or colemak.

-There are 2 main routes, either flash the vial firmware and use the vial web or desktop ui to configure the keyboard, or setup qmk for compiling locally.
+There are 2 main routes to tweak your own keymap, either flash the vial firmware and use the vial web or desktop ui to configure the keyboard, or setup qmk for compiling locally.

 In either case, there are A LOT of options to tweak...